A colourful dish at a MICHELIN starred restaurant in Toronto.

-A selection of 15 exceptional restaurants in Toronto have been awarded a MICHELIN Star, including Sushi Masaki Saito, which received two MICHELIN Stars.
+A selection of 16 exceptional restaurants have been awarded a MICHELIN Star, including Sushi Masaki Saito, which received two MICHELIN Stars.
+In total, 100 restaurants and 30 cuisine types have been awarded, including Bib Gourmand restaurants, MICHELIN Green Star restaurants and recommended restaurants.

-The Guide evolved to include information about restaurants and awarded ‘stars’ to restaurants they considered fine dining establishments.
-Criteria includes quality ingredients, elevated flavour combinations, masterful cooking techniques, the chef’s individual personality expressed in the dishes and a consistency in excellence.
+The Guide evolved to include information about restaurants and awarded “stars” to restaurants considered fine dining establishments by anonymous restaurant inspectors.
+Criteria include quality ingredients, elevated flavour combinations, masterful cooking techniques, the chef’s individual personality expressed in the dishes and consistency in excellence.

 The MICHELIN Star System is defined as: